Discrimination Against the Chinese in America

 - 1950: In February, the Sino-Soviet Pact secures a bilateral defense agreement between the two Communist regimes of the USSR and China.

-- 1950: North Korea invades South Korea.
-General MacArthur leads a United Nations' “Peace-Keeping Force” in Korea; his troops push North Koreans back out of the South and over Korea's northern border into China.
-In October, Chinese soldiers cross the Yalu River into North Korea in response to North Korea's request for aid.
-MacArthur proposes the use of at least 30 atomic bombs on China and to create “a belt of radioactive cobalt” with “an active life of between 60 and 120 years” to wipe out communism once and for all.
+North Korea invades South Korea.
+General MacArthur leads a United Nations “Peace-Keeping Force” in Korea.
+His troops push the North Koreans out of the South and across Korea’s northern border into China.
+In October, Chinese soldiers cross the Yalu River into North Korea in response to North Korea’s request for aid.
+MacArthur proposes the use of at least 30 atomic bombs on China to create “a belt of radioactive cobalt” with “an active life of between 60 and 120 years” in order to wipe out communism “once and for all.”

-- 1950: Remittances to mainland China and the British colony of Hong Kong are prohibited when the People's Republic enters the Korean War.
+Remittances to mainland China and the British colony of Hong Kong are prohibited when the People’s Republic of China enters the Korean War.
 Violators are fined up to $10,000 and given 10-year prison sentences.

-- 1950: President Truman proclaims a national emergency due to the Korean War, granting him extraordinary powers to govern without reference to normal Constitutional processes.
-This state of national emergency is never terminated by Congress.
+President Truman proclaims a national emergency due to the Korean War, granting himself extraordinary powers to govern without reference to normal Constitutional processes—a state of national emergency is yet to be terminated by Congress.

-- 1951: The Editor of the China Daily News is charged with violating the Trading with the Enemy Act by publishing an ad for a Chinese bank, through which Chinese Americans can send money to their families in China.
-Three laundrymen who sent money to their families in China are also charged.
-Their case, US v.
-China Daily News and Tom Sung and Chin Gong and Hong Ming, is filed in the NY Supreme Court.
+- 1951: The editor of the China Daily News is charged with violating the Trading with the Enemy Act by publishing an ad for a Chinese bank, through which Chinese Americans can send money to their families in China.
+Three laundrymen who had sent money to their families in China are also charged.
+Their cases, US v.
+China Daily News and Tom Sung and Chin Gong and Hong Ming, are filed in the NY Supreme Court.

 - 1952: The Immigration and Nationality Act (McCarran-Walter Act) upholds the disproportionately low and inequitable national-origins quota of 105 Chinese per year (see footnote #1).
-Although it appears to relax the total ban of Chinese immigrants, it in actuality tightens immigration restrictions, denying admission to “subversive and undesirable aliens” and makes deportation easier.
-Thousands of aliens and naturalized citizens are threatened with deportation because of alleged left-wing connections.
+Although it appears to relax the total ban of Chinese immigrants, in actuality, the law tightens immigration restrictions, denies admission to “subversive and undesirable aliens” and facilitates the deportation of the Chinese.
+Thousands of aliens and naturalized citizens are threatened with deportation based on alleged left-wing connections.

-- 1952: The FBI interrogates Tan Yumin, a subscriber to the China Daily News.
-He dies under mysterious circumstances: pushed of jumped off the Brooklyn Bridge, his body was lost for days.
+The FBI interrogates Tan Yumin, a subscriber to the China Daily News.
+He dies under mysterious circumstances: either having been pushed or having jumped off the Brooklyn Bridge, his body is lost for days.

-- 1953: Senator Joseph McCarthy uses his chairmanship of the relatively unimportant Committee on Government Operations to elevate its Subcommittee on Investigations into a official Red-baiting platform.
-He begins holding the famous Senate loyalty hearings.
+Senator Joseph McCarthy uses his chairmanship of the relatively unimportant Committee on Government Operations to elevate its Subcommittee on Investigations into a official Red-baiting platform.
+He begins chairing the infamous Senate loyalty hearings.

-- 1954: The Displaced Person Acts expires, after only 15,000 Chinese (a relatively small number of the total US Chinese population) have been granted rights to live in the US.
+The Displaced Person Acts (1948 and 1950) expire, after only 15,000 Chinese (a relatively small number of the total US Chinese population) have been granted rights to live in the US.

 - 1955: The Montana Supreme Courts inactivates the state’s Alien Land Law in State of Montana v.
 Oakland.

-- 1955: The US v.
-China Daily News appeal is denied.
-The editor of the China Daily News and the 3 laundrymen are sentenced to jail for facilitating and sending money to their families in China.
+An appeal by the defendants of US v.
+China Daily News is denied.
+The editor of the China Daily News and the three laundrymen are sentenced to jail for facilitating and sending money to their families in China.

 The US Senate votes overwhelmingly to censure Senator McCarthy for his abusive behavior as a committee chairman.
 He is charged with “conduct contrary to Senatorial tradition.”
 His political influence disappears.

-- 1955: Everett Drumwright, US consul in Hong Kong, makes an unsubstantiated claim in his Foreign Service report that virtually all Chinese in America — all the way back to the days of the California gold rush — were/are illegal aliens capable of all manner of criminal activity such as narcotics trafficking, counterfeiting currency, illegally collecting Social Security and veteran's benefits, issuing fake passports, and spying for China.
-He further reports the infiltration of the US by a network of Chinese sleepers who had infiltrated the US, were waiting on orders to sabotage and destroy America.
-As a result of this report, FBI Director J. Edgar Hoover subscribes to the notion that the American Chinese community is teeming with spies from China.
+Everett Drumwright, US consul in Hong Kong, makes an unsubstantiated claim in his Foreign Service report that virtually all Chinese in America—all the way back to the days of the California gold rush—were/are illegal aliens capable of all manner of criminal activity, such as narcotics trafficking, currency counterfeiting, illegally collecting social security and veteran’s benefits, issuing fake passports, and spying for China.
+He further reports the infiltration of the US by a network of Chinese sleepers who were awaiting orders to sabotage and destroy America.
+As a result of this report, FBI Director J. Edgar Hoover subscribes to the notion that the Chinese American community is teeming with spies from China.
 The entire Chinese American community is placed under investigation and scrutiny.
-The FBI knocks on the doors of just about every Chinese household in the US, and Chinese Americans are subject to interrogations and wiretapping.
-Thousands are detained and many deported.
-Many of those remaining have their careers and/or businesses ruined in a post-McCarthy-era paranoia.
+The FBI knocks on the doors of nearly every Chinese household in the US, and Chinese Americans are subjected to interrogations and wiretapping.
+Thousands are detained and many are deported.
+For those who remain, many have their careers and/or businesses ruined through post-McCarthy-era paranoia.

-- 1956: Following Everett Drumwright's report of the previous year, the US Attorney Lloyd Burke subpoenas 40 major Chinese American associations demanding a full accounting of income, membership and photographs within 24 hours.
-Chinatowns on both coasts are raided frequently and business are disrupted at a loss of $100,000 a week.
+Following Everett Drumwright’s report of the preceding year, US Attorney Lloyd Burke subpoenas 40 major Chinese American associations, demanding a full accounting of income, membership and photographs within 24 hours.
+Chinatowns on both coasts are raided frequently and Chinese business are disrupted at a loss of $100,000 a week.
 A federal judge eventually rules in favor of the Chinese, calling the subpoena attack a “mass inquisition.”

-- 1956-late 60s: The US government initiates a Chinese Confession Program compelling Chinese people to confess to their illegal status, in exchange for immunity if they report on other Chinese.
+- 1956-late 60s: The US government initiates a Chinese Confession Program, compelling Chinese people to confess to their illegal status in exchange for immunity, provided that they report on other Chinese.
 Some 10,000 Chinese are caught in a tide of implications and “confess.”
-The confessions are then used against the families of those who confess.
-Many are deported, while those who remain have the threat of deportation looming over them if they do not cooperate with the police or step out of line politically (such as by having contact with their family in communist China).
+These confessions are subsequently used against the families of the confessors.
+Many are deported, while those who remain have the threat of deportation looming over them if they should fail to cooperate with the police or if they step out of line politically, such as by having contact with their family in communist China.

-- 1962-1965: Attorney General allows 15,000 Chinese to enter the US as parolees due to the difficult refugee situation in Hong Kong.
+Following a presidential directive, the Attorney General eventually allows 15,000 Chinese to enter the US as parolees to relieve the refugee situation in Hong Kong.